behnejad/pn532c/README.md

 # pn532c
 PN532 simple driver in C / Unix / Linux

-This project uses the code from [this](https://www.waveshare.com/wiki/PN532_NFC_HAT) link with additional serial port driver which i wrote myself.
+This project uses the code from [this](https://www.waveshare.com/wiki/PN532_NFC_HAT) link with an additional serial port driver which i wrote myself.

 It was written to work with Raspberry pi but now it can be used in any Unix/Linux operating systems with `/dev/ttyUSBx` or `/dev/ttySx` devices.